-I started coaching in high school and, following my playing career at the University of Utah, I stayed in Salt Lake and became an assistant coach for the Utes.
-After two seasons, I made the choice to leave the world of D1 sports and became the head softball coach at Concordia University in Portland.
+I started coaching in high school, and following my playing career at the University of Utah, I stayed in Salt Lake and became an assistant coach for the Utes.
+After two seasons, I made the choice to leave the world of D1 sports and became the head softball coach at Concordia University in Portland, Oregon.
 It was a small NAIA school with a poor record in softball.

 I love to build and so that is what I did.
-In my 13 seasons I took Concordia from 6-23 the year before I arrived to a third-place finish at the National Championships in 2015.
+In my 13 seasons, I took Concordia from 6-23 to a third-place finish at the National Championships in 2015.

-During my time at Concordia, I earned my Master’s degree in Counseling.
-I quickly saw a need for mental health support for our athletes, but also new it was taboo for an athlete to walk across campus see a counselor.
-During the second half of my time at CU I became the Assistant Athletic Director of Student Welfare and Development.
+During my time at Concordia, I also earned my Master’s degree in Counseling.
+I quickly saw a need for mental health support for our athletes, but I was also acutely aware that it was taboo for an athlete to go and see a counselor.
+During the latter half of my time at CU I became the Assistant Athletic Director of Student Welfare and Development.

 I also developed a leadership class for our athletes.
 Winning remained important but the athlete’s welfare became the priority.
 I was able to challenge my own teams as well as other teams at Concordia to focus on developing a positive culture.

-Following my college coaching years, I continued to coach high school and youth softball, but the focus was my day job.
-In 2017, I became a full-time therapist and started my own practice specializing in working with kids, teens, and young adults.
+Following my college coaching years, I continued to coach high school and youth softball, but my primary focus focus was my day job.
+In 2017, I became a full-time therapist and started my own practice, specializing in working with kids, teens, and young adults.
 Most of my clients are athletes ranging from college to youth sports, from baseball to mixed martial arts.
 I also work with young people who struggle with chronic pain and illness.

-One of my other passions is to speak with college and high school coaches and athletes.
-I have traveled around the world to work with teams, coaches, athletes, and administrators.
-Sports have changed significantly over the past several years and the need to be healthy mentally is just as important as it is physically.
-I love to educate and inspire those in the sports world to pursue this goal.
+One of my other passions is to consult for college and high school coaches and athletes.
+I have traveled around the world to work with many teams, coaches, athletes, and administrators.
+Sports has changed significantly over the past several years, and it is becoming more and more apparent that mental health is just as important as physical health.
+I love to educate and inspire those in the sports world to pursue self-improvement and mental wellness.